 Smoking — This method leads to quicker effects.
 Unfortunately, it carries the risk of second-hand smoke, which is often considered as dangerous to bystanders as cigarette smoke.
-Also like cigarettes, smoking pot will generate irritants and byproducts that you inhale (such as carbon dioxide) that can negatively impact your personal health.3Doctors Say Parents Shouldn’t Smoke Pot Around Kids
+Also, as with cigarettes, the smoking of pot will generate irritants and byproducts (such as carbon dioxide) that can negatively impact your personal health.3Doctors Say Parents Shouldn’t Smoke Pot Around Kids

-Further, studies have shown that contact highs are real and, since it is hard to contain smoke completely, you should always be aware of who is being exposed when you are partaking in a joint.4Scientists Test Secondhand Smoke Effects Of Marijuana, Find ‘Contact High’ Is Real
+Furthermore, studies have shown that contact highs are real and, since it’s hard to contain smoke completely, you should always be aware of who is being exposed when smoking a joint.4Scientists Test Secondhand Smoke Effects Of Marijuana, Find ‘Contact High’ Is Real

 Ingesting — Eating the herb by baking it into food (edibles) eliminates the second-hand smoke issue completely, and does not produce the toxic byproducts of smoking.
-However, it has its own drawbacks; it will take much longer to feel the effects of the drug.
-Because of this delay, proper dosing is more difficult, and some people end up taking too much after assuming the edible is not working.
-Accidently sedating yourself is, of course, not the thing you want to do when you are looking after your little one, so this is not necessarily ‘safer’ than smoking.5Smoking Weed Vs. Eating Weed: The High Effect Of Marijuana Edibles On The Human Brain
+However, this method has its own drawbacks; it takes longer to feel the effects of the drug, and because of this delay, proper dosing is more difficult, with some people ending up using too much after assuming the edible is not working.
+Accidently sedating yourself is, of course, not what you want to do when looking after your child, so this is not necessarily ‘safer’ than smoking.5Smoking Weed Vs. Eating Weed: The High Effect Of Marijuana Edibles On The Human Brain

 So, what exactly is it that gives marijuana its recreational and medical edge?
-It is certainly a complicated plant, but scientists tend to single out two components for special attention.
+It’s certainly a complicated plant, but scientists tend to single out two components for special attention.

-THC (delta 9-tetrahydrocannabinol, for those of us who embrace our inner nerd), is the mind-altering component of marijuana.
-It stimulates the release of dopamine, which leads to that happy-hippy effect we often associate with pot smokers.
+THC (delta 9-tetrahydrocannabinol, for those who wish to embrace their inner nerd), is the mind-altering component of marijuana.
+It stimulates the release of dopamine, leading to that happy-hippy effect we often associate with pot smokers.
 It can also impact motor skills, impede your memory, and even cause hallucinations.
-On the flip side, THC can reduce nausea, and also help with insomnia, pain, and anxiety.6How Pot Affects Your Mind and Body webmd.com/mental-health/addiction/marijuana-use-and-its-effects#1 CBD vs. THC: Drug testing 7healthline.com/health/cbd-vs-thc#drug-testing
+On the up side, THC can reduce nausea, and also help with insomnia, pain, and anxiety.6How Pot Affects Your Mind and Body webmd.com/mental-health/addiction/marijuana-use-and-its-effects#1 CBD vs. THC: Drug testing 7healthline.com/health/cbd-vs-thc#drug-testing

 CBD, or cannabidiol, can actually counteract the psychoactive effects of THC and does not induce a high.
 Believed to aid in the treatment of depression, anxiety, pain, seizures, and even IBS, some medical marijuana plants are being bred to contain higher amounts of CBD than of THC.8CBD vs. THC: Medical benefits